 A very subtle form of future faking would be the narcissist’s demeanor.
 For example, in the beginning stages of a narcissistic relationship the narcissist is going to use mirroring to create a falsified identity to fill a void in your life AND cause you to see a happy, healthy, and secure future together, which is technically a future fake because that vision is never coming true.

 A common way that a narcissist will use future faking in response to the gray rock method would be to simply show compassion, empathy, and thoughtfulness with others.
 You see, narcissistic relationships are so emotionally starved that the slightest amount of compassion, empathy, or thoughtfulness just might trick you into believing that they’ve changed and removing the firm boundaries that you’ve set.

 What Should You Take Away From This Article?

-We strongly encourage you to check out our articles How to Use the Grey Rock Method on a Narcissist for a thorough guide through this useful technique and Does the Grey Rock Method Work for a unique study among 375 survivor of abuse to determine the success rate of the grey rock method!
+We strongly encourage you to check out our articles How to Use the Gray Rock Method on a Narcissist for a thorough guide through this useful technique and Does the Gray Rock Method Work for a unique study among 375 survivor of abuse to determine the success rate of the gray rock method!

 I create these articles to help you understand and validate your experiences.

 Thank you for reading, and remember, healing is possible even when it feels impossible.